The acoustic memory of a building

 “It was a revelation to be able to make my own work in that ugly building next to the highway.
 It was also very special how easy it was inside the building to meet new people to make music with.
 Anyone who – since 1980- has had the opportunity to study or work in this open-minded atmosphere in the building by architect Leon Waterman at Juliana van Stolberglaan, will have fond memories linked to spaces and places in and around the building.
 Some corners have their own very characteristic sounds: the sliding doors of the main entrance, the hollow slope down on the way to the studios, the intercom where names are being called when study rooms become available, the candy vending machines, or the sound of slamming doors on the corridors along Prinses Beatrixlaan.”

-Follow our project and its development on the Acoustic Interiors website.
+Find more about all phases of the project on the Acoustic Interiors website.